 Because of this, Brex credit limits fluctuate more than limits on other credit cards, as they adapt to the unique financial characteristics of each business.
 The information below can help you understand how and why your Brex credit limit may change, as well as highlight circumstances where your credit limit may be reduced to $0.

-There are three ways Brex determines a credit limit for a Brex credit card:
+There are three ways Brex determines a credit limit for a Brex card:

-- Bank statement-based underwriting as an exception if connected-bank underwriting is not an option (may be accepted for monthly statements)
+Bank statement-based underwriting as an exception if connected bank underwriting is not an option (may be available for cards paid monthly).

-- Brex Cash underwriting (required for daily statements; may be used for monthly statements by qualified customers)
+Brex Cash underwriting (required for daily payments; may be used for monthly payments by qualified customers).

 Please read the relevant section below, which will outline how your credit limit is determined for your Brex card based on your product type.

 Your credit limit is directly related to your cash balance as reported in your bank accounts that are connected to Brex with Plaid/Finicity, your Brex Cash account balance, or your bank statements in the event you are unable to connect your external bank.
 As your cash balance in your linked account increases or decreases, so will your credit limit.
 For additional details, please refer to this article

-Your daily card limit is directly related to the balance held in your Brex Cash account—up to 30% of your Brex Cash balance if you are approved for monthly statements, or up to 100% of your balance if you are using Brex Cash with a daily statements card.
+Your daily card limit is directly related to the balance held in your Brex Cash account—up to 30% of your Brex Cash balance if you are approved for a Brex card with monthly payments, or up to 100% of your balance if you are using Brex Cash with daily payments.
 For additional details, please refer to this article.

 Net 60-day statements